vkri801/HackerRankChallenges/README.md

 # HackerRankChallenges
-Compilation of medium/hard challenges solved on Hacker Rank.
+Compilation of some challenges I have solved on Hacker Rank.
+Problems are shown in image files with solutions saved as cpp files of same name.